-The Certificate Program in Patient Safety and Quality is an innovative training opportunity run jointly by Seattle Children's Hospital and the UW Medicine Center for Scholarship in Patient Care Quality and Safety.
-The program builds a cadre of healthcare professionals from all backgrounds with the skills to identify gaps and deploy improvements to the effectiveness, efficiency, equity, and value of care delivery.
-Participants will also develop the skills to effectively disseminate their work and build a track record of scholarship in patient safety and quality.
+The Certificate Program in Patient Safety and Quality is run jointly by Seattle Children's Hospital and the UW Medicine Center for Scholarship in Patient Care Quality and Safety.
+The program builds a cadre of healthcare professionals from all backgrounds with the skills to identify gaps in and deploy improvements to the effectiveness, efficiency, equity, and value of care delivery.
+We encourage senior leaders to identify and send teams of participants to work on specific mission-critical improvement projects.

 - Define and coordinate care that promotes quality, safety, value, diversity, equity, and inclusion.

 - Keep the interests of the patient and family at the center of the care conversation.

 - Serve as a change leader to ensure rapid implementation of patient safety and quality interventions.

 - Rigorously define and critically evaluate QI project outcomes.